OmarK2804/Lol-Skin-Collection/README.md

 ### • What are the differences between the CSS framework Tailwind and Bootstrap?
 When should we use Bootstrap rather than Tailwind, and vice versa?

 Tailwind CSS and Bootstrap are both popular CSS frameworks, but they have different philosophies, approaches, and use cases.
 Tailwind is highly customizable.
 You can configure and extend the framework to match your project's design system.
 This flexibility allows for a more tailored and unique design.
 While Bootstrap comes with a set of predefined styles that may require more effort to customize extensively.

-Use bootstrap for smaller file sizes and faster page loading times when using only the necessary components.
-Use tailwind for projects with unique and custom design requirements.
+We should use bootstrap for smaller file sizes and faster page loading times when using only the necessary components.
+While we should use tailwind for projects with unique and custom design requirements.

 ### • Explain how you implemented the checklist above step-by-step (not just following the tutorial).